 Team: Programs | Commitment: Consultant | Location: Lahore, Pakistan

-The U.S.-Pakistan Partnership for Agricultural Market Development (AMD) activity in Pakistan is a USAID funded activity implemented by CNFA with the goal of supporting the development of Pakistan’s commercial agriculture, particularly through improving the ability of Pakistan’s agriculture and livestock sectors to meet both international and domestic demand and requirements in targeted product lines in citrus, mango, high value/off season vegetables and livestock.
-AMD envisions transforming the four targeted product lines into efficient, private sector led value chains that deliver competitive products to domestic and export markets.
-AMD’s targeted training, matching grants, and technical assistance will leverage private sector investment and encourage innovation.
-Together, these approaches will support upgrading, streamline supply chains, optimize profit margins, increase participation of women entrepreneurs, and ultimately make Pakistani mango, citrus, meat and HV/OSV more profitable and more competitive.
+The U.S.-Pakistan Partnership for Agricultural Market Development (AMD) activity in Pakistan is a USAID funded activity implemented by CNFA with the goal of supporting the development of Pakistan’s commercial agriculture.
+This is intended to be achieved through improving the ability of Pakistan’s agriculture and livestock sectors to meet both international and domestic market demand and requirements in its four targeted product lines (TPLs): citrus, mango, high value/off season vegetables and livestock.
+AMD envisions a transformation of the four TPLs into efficient, private sector led value chains that deliver competitive products to domestic and export markets.
+AMD’s targeted training, matching grants, and technical assistance is expected to leverage private sector investment and encourage innovation.
+Together, these approaches will support the upgrade and streamlining of supply chains, optimization of profit margins, increase in the participation of women entrepreneurs, and ultimately making Pakistani mango, citrus, meat and HV/OSV product lines more profitable and competitive.

 Objective of the Technical Assistance

-The STTA tasks will include but not be limited to:
+The ISTTA tasks will include but not be limited to:

-· Background reading of AMD Work Plan for HVOSV and published studies on previous cold chain and evaporative cooling initiatives in Pakistan and comparative analysis with other countries.
+· Background study of AMD Work Plan and published studies of previous value chain and meat processing plant operations in Pakistan;

 Timing of the Assignment:

-- Experience in developing countries on designing and development of cold chain interventions;
+- Experience in developing countries on design and development of meat sector interventions;

 We are seeking to fill this position immediately and will be interviewing qualified candidates on a rolling basis.
 Deadline for submission is September 23rd.